HusenjanDev/Quartz/content/Documents/0014 Deploying Cortex XDR on Intune.md

 ## Preperation

 The preperation stage is about downloading Cortex XDR and converting the `.msi` to `.intunewin` file.
 The convertion from `.msi` to `.intunewin` enables us to configure a-lot of things and prevent things such as unexpected reboots.
-Here's a overview of downloading Cortex XDR:

 **Cortex Panel-> Endpoint -> Agent Installation -> Create**.